Crypto Fundamentals

 The core formula applies across all EVM-compatible networks:

 A simple ETH transfer consumes 21,000 gas units.
 A token swap on Uniswap consumes 150,000-300,000 gas units.
 A complex DeFi interaction with multiple smart contract calls consumes 500,000+ gas units.
-The gas price per unit fluctuates based on network demand.

-Ethereum’s EIP-1559 Fee Model
+How Does Ethereum’s EIP-1559 Fee Model Work?

-2. Priority fee (tip) — A voluntary fee paid directly to the block producer (validator) to incentivize transaction inclusion.
+2. Priority fee (tip) - a voluntary fee paid directly to the block producer (validator) to incentivize transaction inclusion.
 Higher tips result in faster inclusion during congestion periods.

 How Do Gas Costs Differ Across Blockchain Networks?

-NetworkNative TokenTypical Cost (March 2026)Fee ModelSettlement
+NetworkNative TokenTypical Cost (April 2026)Fee ModelSettlement

 Ethereum L1ETH$5 - $50EIP-1559 (base + priority)~12 seconds